jburman2001/jburman2001/README.md

 - 👋 Hi, I’m Jordyn (@jburman2001)
 - 👀 I’m interested in Data Science, Deep Learning, and Data Analytics
-- 🌱 I’m currently learning C#, Python, and SQL
+- 🌱 I’m currently learning Java, R, Python, and SQL
 - 💞️ I’m looking to collaborate on Data Science and Machine Learning Projects
 - 📫 You can reach out to me via email: jordynburman2001@gmail.com